From School to Home: How to Promote Generalization of Executive Functioning Skills

 READING TIME: ~ minutes

-Then, two weeks later, you get an email from your learner’s tutor that homework sessions aren’t going so well after school.
+Then, two weeks later, you get an email from your learner’s tutor (or accountability partner) that homework sessions aren’t going so well after school.
 Your visual timer strategy shows little or no success and the tutor essentially has to “start from scratch” because your learner is struggling to utilize the skill “in real life.”

 This is just one of many examples of “failure to generalize” – or when a learner demonstrates a behavior or skill in one setting or with certain materials, but struggles to demonstrate the same skill in other situations.